TheMostOriginalNamePossible/joshuaInvaders/readME.txt

 as a reference point.
 I also wrote a plans document to get some overarching goals, very close goals, bugs, and completed goals.
 This is how made sure I got things done.
 As the game began to form, I was able to realize what direction I should take and write my plans accordingly.

+CREDITS

+INLYSSunny.png created by PxDor5 on AO3 (Archive Of Our Own) INLYSSunnyP.png created by PxDor5 on AO3
+inlys.mp3 created by PxDor5 on AO3 (obtained via Discord)
+Joshua.png was cropped by me.
+Cropped from a meme made by Szhoenithgy (Their github is added as a collaborator) sepsisLaser.png was made by Szhoenithgy specifically for this project. neverlikedyoursmile.mp3 | Song Name: Never Liked Your Smile , Artist: The Living Room steak.png from Minecraft pulled from minecraft.fandom.com scenepark.png is from the game OMORI. eatingsound.mp3 from https://www.youtube.com/watch?v=Fiaf796kie (from Minecraft) I pulled steveHurt.mp3 and minecraftBowSound.mp3 from the official Minecraft discord server.
+I pulled P226_9mm.mp3 https://www.fesliyanstudios.com/royalty-free-sound-effects-download/gun-shooting-300
+boolet.png is from
+bullet PNG Designed By SOURABH from https://pngtree.com/freepng/bullet-9mm_8132162.html?sol=downref&id=bef (I cropped it).